wanzofc/Google-Gemini-Chatbot/README.md

 ## License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this software as you see fit.

----

-This README file provides a comprehensive overview of your project and instructions on how to use and customize it.
-You can adjust the content to match the specifics of your project.